 The world of climate activism can seem like it’s all talk and no action.
-It’s easy to lament the danger of climate change and much more difficult to know what to do to fight against climate change before it’s too late.
+It’s easy to lament the danger of climate change and much more difficult to know what to do to fight climate change before it’s too late.

 Climate Corps is a fellowship program that places graduate students inside leading businesses and other organizations to drive clean energy projects and strategies.
-Climate Corps fellows help design and implement customized solutions to energy efficiency and renewable energy challenges, energy management strategy and more.
+EDF Climate Corps fellows help design and implement customized solutions to energy efficiency and renewable energy challenges, energy management strategy and more.
 Since the program began, Fellows have saved companies more than $1.5 billion in reduced energy bills.

-Internships are paid, and Fellows join an alumni community including thousands of former EDF Climate Corps interns, as well as the broader network of Climate Corps connections with CEO’s and sustainability professionals.
+The prestigious EDF internships are paid, and Fellows join an alumni community including thousands of former EDF Climate Corps interns, as well as the broader network of Climate Corps connections with CEO’s and sustainability professionals.

 Bard alumni and graduate students offer these tips for landing a coveted EDF Climate Corps Fellowship: